vielmetti/commonplace/content/radio/am-broadcast/kref.md

 ---
-title: KREF 1400 Norman OK
+title: KREF 1400 Norman Oklahoma
 weight: 1400
 ---
 KREF 1400 in Norman Oklahoma is an affiliate of the St Louis Cardinals